jekyll/minima/flexbox.md

 # Flexbox

-Use a the flexbox pattern using custom HTML like, or use the `listing.html` layout which uses it already.
+You can use the `listing.html` layout which uses the flexbox pattern already.

+Or you custom HTML as below, which works because of the project's CSS added to the base Minima CSS styles.

 ## Code